EPCCed/2020-12-14-archer2-developers-online/_episodes/04-submission.md

 ### Interactive jobs: `salloc`

-Similar to the batch jobs covered above, users can also run interactive jobs using the SLURM command `salloc`. `salloc` takes the same arguments as `sbatch` but, obviously, these are specified on the command line rather than in a job submission script.
+Similar to the batch jobs covered above, users can also run interactive jobs using the Slurm command `salloc`. `salloc` takes the same arguments as `sbatch` but, obviously, these are specified on the command line rather than in a job submission script.